If you’ve heard the name “Lilly Singh” a lot lately, you might wonder who she is and why she is famous.

 “It was so bad.
 In the beginning, I didn’t have a brand or groove… I was just doing anything because I was overwhelmed by the idea that I could have a creative voice.”

-With a net worth of over $16 million, Lilly Singh has made a name for herself.
+With a net worth of over $20 million as of October 2024, Lilly Singh has made a name for herself.
 Her creative talent has taken her from YouTube to late night, and with brand deals and book deals, she isn’t slowing down anytime soon.

 We expect Lilly Singh to be a name-to-know for the foreseeable future.